The Inward Investment and International Taxation Review: Spain

 - the taxable income results from the sum of all the taxable incomes of each Spanish tax resident company of the tax group, corrected as established in the following points;

-- tax losses of any of the companies of the tax group can be offset against any company tax profits;
+- current tax losses of any of the companies of the tax group can be offset against any company current tax profits;

 - tax profits generated from intra-group transactions are deferred and only included in the consolidated taxable income when: